Spectrasonics Trilian – Low so good!

 So this is it – the best bass-focused instrument on the market, yes – easily.
 There is a metric tonne of amazing historic and accurately sampled synths to keep any producer sorted for low-end inspiration for a long time to come.
 Of course, the orchestral and jazz guys will be delighted with the traditional section of Trilian, most likely leaving all the synthesis stuff to gather dust.

-Amazing collection and a required purchase for every producer.
+An amazing collection and most definitely a required purchase for every aspiring producer.

 Full details and purchasing options from the Spectrasonics website www.spectrasonics.net